TudbuT/bottyclient/README.md

  Mostly bug fixes, sometimes mini-features

 try:
- Always a letter (a - z, after that, this will be translated into a PATCH), try to make an update or fix working
+ Always a letter (a - z, after that, this will be translated into a PATCHa again), try to make an update or fix working